Chart Color Schemes

 Woodville South features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 70.1% of all households, including 33.9% couples with children, 23.6% couples without children, and 11.4% single parent families.
-Non-family households account for the remaining 29.9%, with lone person households at 25.6% and group households comprising 4.1%.
-The median household size is 2.5 people, larger than the Greater Adelaide average of 2.4.
+Non-family households comprise the remaining 29.9%, with lone person households at 25.6% and group households comprising 4.1%.
+The median household size is 2.5 people, which is larger than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households